 Many confuse Medicaid’s strict asset gifting policies with Federal Gift and Estate Tax rules which permit the annually gifting of small amounts without the requirement to file a gift tax return or for the amount to be countable as to lifetime gift and estate tax exemption amounts.

-It is true that a taxpayer can, in 2020, gift $15,000 to as many individuals as they like with no gift tax and in addition to the lifetime Unified Estate and Gift Tax Exemption of $11.4 million.
+It is true that a taxpayer can, in 2023, gift $17,000 to as many individuals as they like with no gift tax.
+This is known as the “annual exclusion” and is in addition to the lifetime Unified Estate and Gift Tax Exemption of $12.29 million that each individual may gift or bequeath without the imposition of a gift or estate tax.

 But this has nothing to do with Medicaid eligibility and such gifts may cause severe Medicaid eligibility penalties!